-If your teeth are very worn-down or naturally short, your periodontist may recommend dental veneers.
+If your teeth are very worn-down or naturally short, we may recommend dental veneers or crowns.
 These could be made of porcelain or a composite, tooth-coloured material, and will restore your teeth to their natural length.

-Orthodontic treatment such as invisible braces can be used for some genetic conditions affecting the jaw, while surgery can correct hyperactive lip elevator muscles.
+Orthodontic treatment such as Invisalign (invisible braces) can be used for some genetic conditions affecting the jaw, while surgery can correct hyperactive lip elevator muscles.
 In some cases, Botox can also be used to control these muscles, although this treatment would require repeating every few months.

-To discuss the best options to cure your gummy smile, you should speak to us.
+To discuss the best options to cure your gummy smile, please speak to us.